 Harpreet Singh Tibb, marketing director, Kellogg India says that you’re better off treating innovation as an always-on approach.

 “The innovation mindset comes from multiple experiences and exposures to all data sources and immersing yourself in those insights.”

 Such as launching & marketing a large bowl of “Simply Pongal oats”.

-India is the only Kellogg market to have a growing portfolio of savoury breakfast foods.
+India is the only Kellogg market to have a growing portfolio of savory breakfast foods.

-As said earlier, Kelloggs did not understand the Indian culture but regained its ground by trying new things but above all by localising its offering and message to suit the market.
+As said earlier, Kelloggs did not understand the Indian culture but regained its ground by trying new things but above all by localizing its offering and message to suit the market.

 Pepsi would not have seen this coming their way in the Chinese market when they promoted their campaign with the tagline ‘Come alive with the Pepsi generation’.
 This slogan came out as ‘Pepsi will bring your ancestors back from the dead’.

 Ford’s Pinto failed to make an impact in the Brazilian market.
 The reason behind its flop was the name ‘Pinto’ which translated to ‘small penis or tiny male genitals’ in Brazilian Portuguese slang.